bstapleton/flashcards-laravel/README.md

 - Easy: if it's been more than 30 minutes
 - Medium: if it's been more than a week
 - Hard: if it's been more than a month
+- Buried: it's been answered correctly on the hard difficulty - kudos!

 But what if you want to start a lesson and there's no eligible flashcards left?
 It'll tell you, but you can always hit the random flashcard endpoint to grab a flashcard that won't get scored.